deptagency/algomart/README.md

 For performance and code organization reasons, the [https://nx.dev/structure/applications-and-libraries](Nx docs) recommend putting as much functionality as possible into libs, even if the code is only used in a single app.
 In Nx, a lib is more than just a directory under the `libs/` directory.
-Each lib must have an entry in the workspace.json file for the lib to build and import correctly.
+Each lib must have an entry in the workspace.json file for the lib to build and import correctly. global configuration variables or environment variables. (eg. `Configuration`)

-Linting will fail for any lib code that tries to import code from an app.
-This means that lib code should never access things like global configuration variables or environment variables. (eg. `Configuration`)

 If you wanted to create a new library at the path `libs/shared/utils`, you'd use the nx generator...